pablodecm/phd_thesis/src/103_chapter_3.md

 to better describe the observations in well-modelled data regions, as mentioned in the previous section.
-However, if the description of the summary statistics considered in the analysis provided by the simulated observations from the process $j$ is substandard, e.g. the number of simulated observations that could be realistically simulated is not sufficient, the the contribution from the mentioned mixture component might have
+However, if the description of the summary statistics considered in the analysis provided by the simulated observations from process $j$ is substandard, e.g. the number of simulated observations that could be realistically simulated is not sufficient, the the contribution from the mentioned mixture component might have